1technophile/OpenMQTTGateway/docs/use/ir.md

+---
+title: Infrared MQTT Gateway
+description: Unlock the potential of Infrared technology with our universal gateway.
+Decode signals from various devices, and integrate seamlessly with MQTT systems abd controllers like Home Assistant and OpenHAB.
+---

 # IR gateway
 There is two methods for finding the IR codes you want to replicate:
 1. Point the remote control to an IR receiver see [Receiving data from IR signal](#receiving-data-from-ir-signal) & [Send data by MQTT to convert it on IR signal](#send-data-by-mqtt-to-convert-it-on-ir-signal)